infrahq/infra/README.md

 * Docs: https://infrahq.com/docs
 * Slack: https://infra-slack.slack.com

 > We take security very seriously.
-If you have found a security vulnerability please disclose it privately and responsibly to us by email at [security@infrahq.com](mailto:security@infrahq.com)
+If you have found a security vulnerability please disclose it privately to us by email via [security@infrahq.com](mailto:security@infrahq.com)

 ## Introduction